zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 ### z/OS

-- z/OS version is in active support, such as Version 2.4, 2.5, and 3.1
+- z/OS version is in active support, such as Version 2.5, and 3.1

   :::note Notes:
   * Zowe Version 2.11 or higher is required when using z/OS Version 3.1.
+  * z/OS V2.4 reached end of support on 30 September, 2024.
+For more information, see the [z/OS v2.4 lifecycle details](https://www.ibm.com/support/pages/zos24x-withdrawal-notification).
   * z/OS V2.3 reached end of support on 30 September, 2022.
 For more information, see the [z/OS v2.3 lifecycle details](https://www.ibm.com/support/pages/zos23x-withdrawal-notification).
   :::